PacificBiosciences/pbfusion/README.md

             -vv => "DEBUG"
            -vvv => "TRACE" [default: error]
   -h, --help
-          Print help (see more with '--help')
-  -V, --version
+          Print help information (use `-h` for a summary) -V, --version
-          Print version
+          Print version information

 Copyright (C) 2004-2023     Pacific Biosciences of California, Inc.
 This program comes with ABSOLUTELY NO WARRANTY; it is intended for Research Use Only and not for use in diagnostic procedures.
 ```

-By default, readthrough and sense-antisense chimeras, and overlapping gene events, and events involving unannotated exons are marked as low-quality.

-They can be unfiltered by enabling `--emit-all-breakpoints.`

 ## Output <a name="output"></a>